jsenellart/papers/WordTranslationWithoutParallelData/README.md

 The option `--load file` and `--save file`, can be used to save and reload the generator state.

 ## Some results
-* 10k first English-French entries are provided [here](./sample.md) - corresponding to a P@5 score of 62.04 (vs. P@1 77.8 in the paper without refinment but using the authors own dictionary).
+* 10k first English-French entries are provided [here](./sample.md) - corresponding to a P@5 score of 62.24 (vs. P@1 77.8 in the paper without refinment but using the authors own dictionary).
 The hyper-parameters are the same than the ones in the paper (except batch size)
-* Unsupervized model selection: as shown in Figure 2 of the paper, the highest precision (evaluated on reference dictionary) is also corresponding to minimal average CSLS score over the first 10k entries - here at the epoch 59:
+* Unsupervized model selection: as shown in Figure 2 of the paper, the highest precision (evaluated on reference dictionary) is also corresponding to minimal average CSLS score over the first 10k entries - here at the epoch 59.
+The empty lines are showing score and precision for a training without half-decay strategy.
 ![Unsupervized Validation vs. Precision](./img/validation-precision.png)
 * For the same run, the following graph shows the evolution of the generator loss, of the discriminator loss, and of the (unsupervized) validation score.
 It is interesting to see that the discrimator loss decreases continuously till epoch 43 then struggle to keep position while generator loss decreases.
 In this run, a continuous decay rate of 0.99 was used, and no halving of the learning rate done.
 Also - learning rates of generator and discriminator are the same.
 It could be interesting to investigate other strategies.
 ![Losses evolution vs. Validation](./img/Losses-Validation.png)
 * Finally, I tried for more challenging language pairs like Korean-English - the shape of the curves are really different.
 First, the generator does not seem to fool *at all* the discriminator.
 Also after few epoch of discriminator training, the loss of the generator training raises drastically as if discriminator wins the battle.
 In parallel, the validation curve does not show any clear sign of minimum reaching.
 I did not have any reference Korean-English dictionary to get an evaluation of the results, but surfing through generated dictionary does not show any good mapping.
 In the paper, scores for more exotic languages like Russian and Chinese are also comparatively very low.
 Is the mapping for these languages possible at all?
 More experiments with other hyper-parameters might help?
 ![Same for Korean-English](./img/koen.png)